Louisiana Serial Killer Confesses to 12 Murders Live on The Howard Stern Show [AUDIO]

 But that all changes a couple of minutes into this strange and disturbing phone call.

 Realizing the call could be real, that the man on the phone could actually be a dangerous serial killer, Stern and Robin began carefully grilling Clay in hopes of getting a few solid leads for authorities.

-Stern goes on to ask questions about Clay's motives behind why he kills, his methods of murder, even asking if he has any tattoos, but the caller was very cunning and careful to not incriminate himself.
+Stern goes on to ask questions about Clay's motives behind why he kills, his methods of murder and even asks if he has any tattoos, but the caller was very cunning and careful to not incriminate himself.

 The entire call is unnerving, but there are parts of the call that are absolutely terrifying...and this guy was stalking and killing people right down I-10 only a couple of hours away.

 Allegedly the day after this aired on B97 during the station's brief stint as a "Hot Talk" radio format, the FBI showed up at Stern's studios and collected the audio as evidence.

 Obviously, one of the biggest questions here is...could this actually be real, or is "Clay" playing some sort of very sick joke?